Skip to content

 Feb 04, 2026 · 4 min

-SF Superior Court ruled SFUSD illegally retaliated against journalism teacher Eric Gustafson for defending students who published a story about teacher misconduct.
-Principal Jan Bautista removed him from his journalism class after students did real reporting—exactly what the California Journalism Teacher Protection Act prohibits.
-The court ordered reinstatement within 30 days.
+SF Superior Court ruled SFUSD illegally retaliated against journalism teacher Eric Gustafson for defending students who published a story about teacher misconduct at Lowell High.
+Principal Jan Bautista yanked him from his class and reassigned him to teach English — violating California’s Journalism Teacher Protection Act.
+A district that punishes truth-telling sets the tone for everything that follows.

 Jan 30, 2026 · 3 min